 - Bowen's disease (squamous cell carcinoma in situ)

 - actinic keratosis, which might develop into a squamous cell skin cancer

 You put the chemotherapy cream on your skin cancer yourself.
 Hospital staff will show you how to do this so you can do it at home.

 Usually you apply the cream once or twice a day for 3 to 4 weeks.
 Depending on where the skin cancer is, you might have waterproof dressings to put over the cream to keep it in place.

 The cream can make the skin red, sore and inflamed.
 Some people's skin reacts more than others.
 To relieve discomfort, your doctor or specialist nurse can give you another cream containing steroids, if needed.

+Your skin should heal completely after one to two months.
 Contact your advice line if you’re worried about the side effects you are experiencing.